A universal bound in the dimensional Brunn-Minkowski inequality for log-concave measures: Proof of Theorems , and .

 \end{proposition} \begin{proof} We write $u=v+t\frac{x^2}{2}$, for some $t\in\R,$ and note that

 and

 Consequently,

 Since $u$ is even, we have that $v$ is also even, and thus, by the symmetry of $K$ and the evenness of $\mu$, we have $\int \nabla v=0$.
-Therefore, using (\ref{Hess-change1}), and applying the Poincare inequality (\ref{poinc-sect4}) to $\nabla v$, we get
+Therefore, using (\ref{Hess-change1}), and applying the Poincar\'e inequality (\ref{poinc-sect4}) to $\nabla v$, we get

 Plugging in (\ref{lapl-v}) into (\ref{step1}), and completing the square, we get

 Since $A\subset K,$ and writing $\int=\frac{1}{\mu(A)}\int_A d\mu,$ we have

 Plugging the optimal